HyunJinNo/HyunJinNo/README.md

-- Hi, I’m Hyun-Jin No.
+- Hi, I’m HyunJin No.
 - I'm from Republic of Korea.
 - I’m interested in programming Android Apps.